shazow/shazow.net/content/posts/permissive-vs-copyleft/index.md

 ## Copyleft fails to prevent corporate capture
 A common complaint is that Amazon AWS exploits open source by profiting from it without sufficiently contributing back, and that the only solution is strong copyleft like AGPL.

-Until 2018, MongoDB was AGPL licensed, and Amazon AWS happily provided a hosted service for MongoDB.
+Until 2018, MongoDB was copyleft AGPL licensed, and Amazon AWS happily provided a hosted service for MongoDB.
 MongoDB didn't like that Amazon was profiting from their work, so on October 2018, MongoDB changed their license to a commercial source-available license called SSPL--specifically to exclude Amazon being able to use it this way.
 By January 2019, just 2.5 months later, Amazon built and released a **proprietary** API-compatible version called DocumentDB.

 MongoDB was being developed since 2009, for 9 years.
 Did it take Amazon 9 years to rewrite the "replacement value" of their service?
 No, it took 2.5 months.

 Did AGPL save MongoDB?
 No.

-**Did AGPL create more open source code?** No, Amazon did a proprietary internal full rewrite and never published the code as open source.
+**Did copyleft AGPL create more open source code?** No, Amazon did a proprietary internal full rewrite and never published the code as open source.

 Did relicensing to an even more restrictive license force Amazon to give MongoDB more money?
 No.

 This has happened again and again.
 Elasticsearch relicensed from permissive Apache-2.0 to commercial SSPL in 2021, which resulted in the previous Apache-2.0 version being forked and maintained as OpenSearch.
 Amazon contributed code to the permissively licensed version, but Elasticsearch did not succeed at extracting more money from Amazon by using a more restrictive license.
-In 2024, Elasticsearch changed their mind and [relicensed to AGPL](https://www.elastic.co/blog/elasticsearch-is-open-source-again), but AWS continues to use and contribute to OpenSearch.
+In 2024, Elasticsearch changed their mind and [relicensed to copyleft AGPL](https://www.elastic.co/blog/elasticsearch-is-open-source-again), but AWS continues to use and contribute to OpenSearch.

-**Did Apache-2.0 create more open source code?
-YES!** Unlike the AGPL example, Amazon forked the permissively-licensed project and continued to maintain it in public, allowing everyone else to benefit too.
+**Did permissive Apache-2.0 create more open source code?
+YES!** Unlike the copyleft AGPL example, Amazon forked the permissively-licensed project and continued to maintain it in public, allowing everyone else to benefit too.

 In 2024, Redis (permissively licensed under BSD) relicensed to a Source Available license, same story: Redis failed to extract more money from customers, instead a permissive community fork continued under Valkey.
-In 2025, Redis changed their mind and [relicensed to AGPL](https://redis.io/blog/agplv3/)!
+In 2025, Redis changed their mind and [relicensed to copyleft AGPL](https://redis.io/blog/agplv3/)!
 What happened?
 It's still early, but so far Valkey (BSD) continues to thrive, Redis continues to stagnate.

 ## How do we make businesses contribute to open source?